cw2236/ZhiLog-Deploy/README.md

 - Retrieve relevant document sections using similarity search.
 - Generate responses using OpenAI's GPT-4o model.
 - Maintain conversation history within a session.
 - Able to identify source of information.
+- Answer the question even when context does not include useful information, with notification to users that response is generated not based on the context, or respond with "I don't know".

 ---